-Update 14th November 2015: Webmaster's car, page 10 looking at the driver's door restoration.
+Update 9th November 2016: Webmaster's car, page 11 looking at doors and inner panels.

 The AC 2 Litre (1947-58) was one of the last saloon (sedan) cars built in the old coachbuilding tradition (in Thames Ditton, Surrey, England), from high quality materials.
 This was just before mass-production techniques, cost reduction, and marketing helped to make family cars better value for money... but poorer quality in ways that cannot be expressed by simple numbers.